Keyboard shortcuts

 Commands

-Run the capOS proof:
+Run the capOS process-scale workload:

 make run-smp-process-scale